Best Places to See the Northern Lights

 The Northern lights are visible from the far north of the Nordic countries, Alaska and northern parts of Canada.

 But what are the Northern Lights?
 The Northern Lights result from interactions between charged particles from the sun and air atoms high in the atmosphere.
-The air lights up when large numbers of electrically charged particles with a high-speed stream towards the Earth along its magnetic field collide with the highest air particles.
+The air lights up when many electrically charged particles with a high-speed stream towards the Earth along its magnetic field collide with the highest air particles.

 Most Northern Lights occur between 90 and 130 km above sea level, but some extend to several hundred kilometres.
-Therefore it is possible to watch it at horizontal distances of several hundred kilometres.
+Therefore, watching it from horizontal distances of several hundred kilometres is possible.

 It is possible to watch this natural phenomenon in Nordic countries because the strength of the Earth's magnetic field is more muscular near the poles.
 The lights are generally green but can be many other colours and move or shimmer.